crazko/statie-web/source/_docs/generators.md

 ### Custom Object Sorting - `object_sorter`

-If you different object sorting rather then 9 → A, create it:
+If you need different object sorting rather then 9 → A, create it:

 ```php
 namespace MyWebsite\Statie;